slac-epics/llrfAmcAsyn/README.parameterList.md

 |--------|--------------------------
 | 0      | The card is not locked.
 | 1      | The card is locked.
+| 2      | Status check is in progress.

 **Note**: These statuses are updated when the `INIT` or `CHECK` commands are executed.